chenhcs/GIANT/README.md

 ```

 ## Usage
-Below is the description of command usages on example data.
+Below is the instruction of command usages on example data.
 Use `python script.py --help` to check the specific usage of each command.

 ### Build gene graphs
 - Unzip the `.h5ad` files in the `example_data` folder.